Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Key Finding Users needed a flow that felt like mobile banking — intuitive, transparent, and forgiving — without sacrificing the decentralization the Block Cycle Labs community expects.

 Constraints Tokenomics restrictions limited how rewards and staking information could be displayed.
-Every design decision had to comply with ecosystem-specific rules.
+Every design decision had to comply with ecosystem-specific rules around the $CYCLE token on Ethereum.

 User Personas